alexprengere/pep_unpacking_in_comprehensions/pep.rst

 comprehensions - Python-ideas -
 python.org <https://mail.python.org/archives/list/python-ideas@python.org/message/7G732VMDWCRMWM4PKRG6ZMUKH7SUC7SH/#:~:text=propose%20,attempt%20to%20argue%20that%20the>`__).
-A comprehension with ``*expr`` for a sequence effectively means “extend the result with the items from ``expr`` on each iteration,” which parallels how ``[*a, *b]`` extends a list with items from ``a`` and ``b``.
-Likewise, ``{**m for m in mappings}`` would mean “update the result dict with all items from ``m`` on each iteration,” analogous to ``{**m1, **m2}`` merging two dicts.
+A comprehension with ``*expr`` for a sequence effectively means “extend the result with the items from ``expr`` on each iteration," which parallels how ``[*a, *b]`` extends a list with items from ``a`` and ``b``.
+Likewise, ``{**m for m in mappings}`` would mean “update the result dict with all items from ``m`` on each iteration," analogous to ``{**m1, **m2}`` merging two dicts.

 **Readability and familiarity:** When this idea was first floated years